WHO AM I AND WHY ARE WE ARE ASKING FOR YOUR MONEY?!?!

 Thank you for your support!

-Bethany has chosen to fundraise for Help Hope Live in part because Help Hope Live assures fiscal accountability of funds raised and tax deductibility for contributors.
+Bethany has chosen to fundraise for Help Hope Live in part because Help Hope Live assures fiscal accountability of funds raised and tax deductibility to the full extent allowed by law for contributors.
 Contributors can be sure donations will be used to pay or reimburse medical and related expenses.
 To make a tax-deductible donation to this fundraising campaign, click on the GIVE button.
 And please consider sharing this link with others so they may donate as well.

 Make checks payable to: Help Hope Live